schell/apecs/README.md

 **A**syncronous **P**arallel **E**ntity **C**omponent **S**ystem

 ## Why
-`apecs` is an entity-component system that supports traditional syncronous systems as well as asyncronous systems that can evolve over time.
+`apecs` is an entity-component system written in Rust that supports traditional syncronous systems as well as asyncronous systems that can evolve over time.
 This makes it great for general applications, quick game prototypes, DIY engines and any simulation that has discrete steps.

 ## Goals
 * productivity